Kim Patel Registered MBACP (Accred)

-What counselling experience have you got?
+What counselling experience do I have?

 In the NHS I have worked in a doctors surgery and Staff Support in an NHS Trust.
-I have also worked as a counsellor within a university and am currently working as a Student counsellor in a college.
+I have also worked as a counsellor within a university and as a Student counsellor in a college.
 These settings have exposed me to a wide variety of individuals with a diverse range of difficulties.
 These individuals also chose to work in many different ways.
 The difficulties I have worked with is wide ranging and some of them are listed below.
 Broadly speaking, issues included relationship and family concerns; gender or sexuality issues; trauma and post traumatic stress disorder (PTSD); bereavement and loss; low self esteem; work/study concerns and chronic pain.